-I measured one out of curiosity and the diameter is a little bit under 3.5″.
+I measured a can out of curiosity and the diameter is a little bit under 3.5″.
 I’ve only got one jar (out of many) that it will fit through.
 Another jar which looked to be almost the same size, but surprise, surprise, it didn’t fit through the neck.

-But if you do have one wide enough, the way to go is to wash the empty can real well, carefully remove the lid so you don’t get scratched, turn upside down and using a small bit, drill about 20-25 little holes.
+So if you finally find a “match”, the next thing to do is to wash the empty can real well, carefully remove the lid so you don’t get scratched, turn upside down and using a small bit, drill about 20-25 little holes.
 Return it to the jar in this position with the holes showing.
 It’ll work great to catch paint sediment off brushes.

 Use a Screen Drain

 A mesh screen drain is another good homemade paint brush cleaner idea!
 Now these bad boys are carried at home improvement stores – they are made with a protruding screen and a metal base; and normally used to catch all the “yuckies” in the sink or bathtub.

 Easy – all you have to do is drop one in your jar.
 The hard part is getting a good fit!
 Although these do come in different sizes, the metal rim on the outside might make it trickier to tell if it will fit or not.
 Especially since I have no idea if you could trim something like this.
 I’m using the smallest size in a fruit preserve jar I saved but it did not fit all of them.

 DIY A Wire Screen To Fit Your Jar